Tadashi Sasaki (musician)

-Tadashi Sasaki (* 3 March 1943) is a classical guitarist born in Tokyo, Japan.
+Tadashi Sasaki (born 3 March 1943) is a classical guitarist born in Tokyo, Japan.
 Today he lives in Germany, where he is a professor at "Hochschule für Musik Köln - Standort Aachen" in Aachen.

 In 1968, Tadashi Sasaki was the first Japanese to win the international guitar competition in Paris.
 He served as a juror in the Heinsberg International Guitar Festival and Competition in 2005.